bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2572648731408576in"} -->

-I\'ve made my own example and we\'re going to look at it now, it\'s called responsive design drop downs.
-So, I\'ve taken the code that they\'ve used in Bootstrap and I\'ve made it, so that it just looks a little bit more complete.
+I&apos;ve made my own example and we&apos;re going to look at it now, it&apos;s called responsive design drop downs.
+So, I&apos;ve taken the code that they&apos;ve used in Bootstrap and I&apos;ve made it, so that it just looks a little bit more complete.
 I added in some regular links next to our drop-down link.